antarctica/bas-style-kit-docs/site/_core/forms.md

 The Style Kit includes validation classes, based on the [standard contextual colours]({{ '/core/colours/#standard-contextual-colours'}}).
-Apply to the parent of form fields, such as `.form-group`, for best effect.
+Apply to the parent of form fields, such as `.bsk-form-group`, for best effect.

 It is strongly recommended to include a validation message, with the appropriate [standard contextual icon]({{ '/core/icons/#standard-contextual-icons' | prepend: site.baseurl }}){: .alert-link }